Make a Music Video

 Once you have the idea for your music video and know your budget and where filming will take place, it’s time to make a music video.
 Firstly you’ll need a storyboard for any ideas:

 - Storyboards are essentially what a comic book is.
 Each segment will form a different part of the music video.
-The storyboard can either follow the structure of the song, or is based on the narrative you have chosen.
-Once you know what you want to happen and where, you need to listen to the song and decide how to transition between each segment.
+The storyboard can either follow the structure of the song or is based on the narrative you have chosen.
+You need to listen to the song and decide how to transition between each segment once you know what you want to happen and where.
 You are the judge on if what’s happening visually links to what is happening musically.
 For example, if it were a slow section, having a car chase would not match the audio.

 - Pick the crew to film and make a music video for you.
 It is beneficial you have people who know what they are doing and have access to good quality equipment.
-However of course budget will dictate so that’s the compromise.
-As much as it would save you money having a mate film it on his hand held video camera, it maybe won’t give a professional quality video.
-The people you pick should ideally have experience to make a music video.
+However, of course, the budget will dictate so that’s the compromise.
+As much as it would save you money having a mate film it on his handheld video camera, it maybe won’t give a professional-quality video.
+The people you pick should ideally have the experience to make a music video.
 That way, not only will they have the know-how to get the best video possible technically, but they may also pitch in ideas to add to the video to help make it even better.
 Audition any actors you want to use so you get the best people for the roles you need.

 - As long as each section has been planned then filming the video shouldn’t pose any problems.
 Cue the music so the actors can lip sync in time with the song and so can any musicians in the video.
 There’s no point have the guitarist looking like he is playing a solo if it’s the middle of a verse.
 Try shooting from different angles in different takes and then mixing it up when it comes to editing.
 Only use the best takes you have; even the smallest flaw will look unprofessional.
 Once everything is edited together, and you put the music track over the video, it will be complete!